-• Qumza Highway: MELD Feeder Route (5km)

-The feeder route along the Qumza Highway between Golden Highway and Highway Taxi rank has a 5km section that is a single carriageway that requires to be upgraded to have dropping off lane for the public transport in order to improve traffic congestion.
-The designs for this section of the road are expected to be completed in July 2016.
+Qumza Highway: MELD Feeder Route (5km) The feeder route along the Qumza Highway between Golden Highway and Highway Taxi rank has a 5km section that is a single carriageway that requires to be upgraded to have dropping off lane for the public transport in order to improve traffic congestion.
+The designs for this section of the road are complete but could not be advertised for the construction stage due to the budget constraints.